 - Texture: Retaining walls exhibit a great deal of texture because the mortar is deep set, giving the wall open voids between stones and courses which amplify the visual texture of the large stones and small leveling stones.
-These voids should not be filled with mortar although deep set mortar may be used. - Corners: Corners tell whether a wall is truly structural or simply a veneer over a structural substrate.
+These voids shall not be filled with mortar although deep set mortar may be used. - Corners: Corners depict whether a wall is truly structural or simply veneer over a structural substrate.
 The following picture illustrates a structural corner.
 Note the interlocking of the coursed stones, called toothing.
 Note that the stone laid in the wall as it would lay on the ground allows the length of the stone to "lock" the corner.
-This makes the corner structural. - Cap: The wall cap is an important statement of the mason's craft.
+This makes the corner structural. - Cap: The wall cap is an important statement of craft.
 Many of the wall samples provided do not have a cap detail.
 It is important that a cap detail be employed.
 It is possible that the wall can have a layer of earth over its top.
-However, concrete poured over the top of the wall should be avoided.
-A cast stone cap is allowed for more formal applications. - Dimensions: The sense that the retaining wall is related to the earth, i.e. tectonic connection, is influenced by its massiveness and dimension.
-When the thickness of a retaining wall can be perceived, such as at the cap detail, the depth from front to back should be no less than 1 ft.
+However, concrete poured over the top of the wall shall be avoided and shall not be approved.
+A cast stone cap, subject to review and approval by the Town Manager or their designee, is allowed for more formal applications. - Dimensions: The sense that the retaining wall is related to the earth (i.e. tectonic connection), is influenced by its massiveness and dimension.
+When the thickness of a retaining wall can be perceived, such as at the cap detail, the depth from the front to back shall be no less than one (1) foot.

-Aspects of Wall Construction: As discussed above, the lack of modern construction technology and dependence on human labor gave birth to the construction techniques by which retaining and foundation walls in Catalonia/Europe were built.
+Aspects of Wall Construction: As discussed above, the absence of modern construction technology and dependence on human labor gave rise to the construction techniques by which retaining and foundation walls in Catalonia and Southern Europe were built.
 Instead of concrete, medieval wall builders used a lime mortar.
 The hardening of this material was dependent upon the reaction of the lime with atmospheric carbon dioxide, forming calcium carbonate.
 The drying process in combination with low strength allows a building constructed with lime mortar to shift and move slowly over time and thereby accommodates differential movements and distortions within the structure.
-This contributes to the organic and picturesque quality of building walls and edges.
+This contributes to the organic and aesthetic quality of building walls and edges.
 Present day use of higher strength, hydraulic mortars and concrete necessitates that the wall or building be built so as not to move or shift.
 Even though mortar was used, the structural integrity of the wall section was a result of coursing.
-Therefore, the appearance of a Catalonian/European wall is largely a function of executing structurally sound coursing with highly varied and uneven stone material.
+Therefore, the appearance of a Catalonian / Southern European wall is largely a function of executing structurally sound coursing with highly varied and uneven stone material.
 This portion of the retaining and foundation wall guideline addresses aspects of construction necessary to maintain the visual character resulting from the execution of coursing and use of lime mortar.
 More specifically these qualities of construction are:

-- Veneer over structural substrate: When the stone of a retaining wall is actually a veneer over concrete block or poured in place concrete, filling a variable cavity space between structure and veneer should be used to give the wall a more handmade appearance.
-In addition, the masonry ledge must be wide enough to accommodate larger stones laid in the wall as these stones would normally lay on the ground. - Lift Wall: Where possible, lift wall construction should be used as it will naturally yield a more handcrafted look.
-The cavity space between courses should be large enough to allow large stones to lay in the wall in the same manner that they would lay on the ground.
+- Veneer over structural substrate: When the stone of a retaining wall is a veneer over concrete block or poured in place concrete, filling a variable cavity space between structure and veneer shall be used to give the wall a more handmade appearance.
+In addition, the masonry ledge must be wide enough to accommodate larger stones laid in the wall as these stones would normally lay on the ground. - Lift Wall: Where possible, lift wall construction shall be used as it shall naturally yield a more hand-crafted look.
+The cavity space between courses shall be large enough to allow large stones to lay in the wall in the same manner that they would lay on the ground.